 Offer more rent.
 This does not mean you bribe your property manager.
 Simply consider paying an extra $5-10 per week, while other applicants may do the same, it could be something that tips the scales in your favour.
 This shouldn’t be a priority or something you do all the time, as $10 per week is $520 in a year – not a small sum of money.

-- Apply online.
+Fill out an online rental lease agreement.
 If you are moving in with other people, ensure they apply correctly and at the same time as you do.
 Applying online creates less work for the property manager.